g00tch/Guardian/README.md

 ***

 ***step 4***
-* After your transaction confirms, go to the debug console within the wallet
+* Wait for your transaction to have 15 confirmations, then go to the debug console within the wallet.

 ![Example-console](https://i.imgur.com/koNTH4J.png)
 ***

 ***Step 5***
-* Type the command below and press enter
+* Type the command below and press enter.

 `masternode outputs`